 - The adult should use one hand to gently lift the infant’s lips so that the teeth are completely visible and the other hand to brush the infant’s teeth gently.

 - Enlist another adult to hold the infant’s hands to prevent them from grabbing at the toothbrush.

 - Place the brush at a 45-degree angle and gently brush in a circular motion for 2 minutes.

 - Recommended that parents help children brush their teeth until they are 7 or 8.

 It is very important to brush your child’s teeth twice a day, once in the morning and once before bed, just like adults.

-If your child has any teeth that are touching, it is time to get out the floss and help them floss in between their teeth at least once a day.
-Parents should continue to brush their children’s teeth, or assist their children’s tooth brushing, until they are comfortable that their children are able to brush thoroughly on their own.
+If your child has touching teeth, it is time to get out the floss and help them floss in between their teeth at least once a day.
+Parents should continue to brush their children’s teeth, or assist their children’s tooth brushing until they are comfortable that their children can brush thoroughly on their own.